JuliaRobotics/Caesar.jl/docs/src/concepts/using_manifolds.md

 Confusion, can easily happen between cases where there is no ambient space around a particular manifold.
 Then the term projection may be moot.

-In Manifolds.jl, an _inverse retraction_ is the operation that more or less ~~projects~~ a point up from the manifold onto a nearby tangent space.
+In Manifolds.jl, an _inverse retraction_ is an approximate logmap of a point up from the manifold onto a tangent space -- i.e. not a projection.
+It is important not to confuse a point on the manifold as a point in the ambient space, when thinking about the term projection.

 It is best to make sure you know which one is being used in any particular situation.